Duke Divinity School announces its first D.Min. (Doctor of Ministry) program

 • Finally, you can catch the news at Duke Divinity School at its Twitter account

-5 replies on “Duke Divinity School announces its first D.Min.
+5 responses to “Duke Divinity School announces its first D.Min.
 (Doctor of Ministry) program”

 Dear Andy,